jillesvangurp/stellar-kotlin-client/docs/inbot-stellar-kotlin-wrapper/io.inbot.kotlinstellar/-kotlin-stellar-wrapper/-init-.md

 `server` - the Stellar Server instance

-`networkPassphrase` - if using a standalone chain, provide the password here.
-This enables you to use the root account for account creation.

 `minimumBalance` - minimumBalance for accounts.
 Currently 20.0 on standalone chaines but cheaper in the public network.

+`network` - Network instance of the network you are using.
+Network.TESTNET, Network.PUBLIC or a standalone network with the correct networkPassphrase.
+Defaults to a Network for "Standalone Network ; February 2017"

 `defaultMaxTries` - default amount of times a transaction is retried in case of conflicts with the sequence number (tx_bad_seq) before failing; default is 10